 Safer Together, a not-for-profit organisation of operating companies and contract partner companies which aim to create the leadership and collaboration needed to build a strong and consistent safety culture in the oil and gas industry, publish safety alerts here.
 Many of these are available to non-members.

-The annual APGA Pipeline Operators Group (POG) seminar, sponsored by Rosen and LogiCamms, will be held at the Brisbane Hilton on Thursday 11 April.
+As mentioned earlier, the annual APGA Pipeline Operators Group (POG) seminar, sponsored by Rosen and LogiCamms, was held at the Brisbane Pullman on King George Square on Thursday 11 April.
 By the feedback provided, it appears that this has been one of the best POG seminars held.

 brings together chemical engineers from Australia, New Zealand and other countries to share insights and innovations.
 It will be held in Sydney from 29 September – 2 October.
 The call for papers is now open and the conference theme will be Engineering Megatrends and the Elements.
 Find out more.